- 379 Views

 3. Start / Stop svmd (socket daemon)

-Assuming svmd is the socket or view daemon used in
+Assuming svmd is the socket or view daemon used in some setups:

 # Start